 The Clery Act applies the crime definitions from the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting (UCR) Program when classifying and counting Clery crimes.
 The definitions for murder/non-negligent manslaughter, negligent manslaughter, rape, robbery, aggravated assault, burglary, motor vehicle theft, weapon law violations, drug law violations, and liquor law violations are derived from the "Summary Reporting System (SRS) User Manual" from the FBI's UCR Program.
 The definitions of fondling, incest and statutory rape are from the "National Incident-Based Reporting System (NIBRS) User Manual" from the FBI's UCR Program.
-The definitions of larceny-theft (except motor-vehicle theft), simple assault, intimidation, and destruction/damage/vandalism of property are from the "Hate Crime Data Collection Guidelines and Training Manual" from the FBI's UCR Program.
-The definitions of dating violence, domestic violence, and stalking (for purposes of Clery crime statistics) are from the Code of Federal Regulations (Clery Regulations) section 668.46(a).
-It should be noted that Clery crime definitions used in compiling Clery crime statistics are different than California state crime definitions that may be used by law enforcement authorities and prosecutorial agencies as well as Fielding administrative policy definitions of certain crimes.
+The definitions of property are from the "Hate Crime Data Collection Guidelines and Training Manual" from the FBI's UCR Program.
+The definitions of Clery crime statistics) are from the Code of Federal Regulations (Clery Regulations) section 668.46(a).
+It should be noted that Clery crime definitions that may be used by law enforcement authorities and prosecutorial agencies as well as Fielding administrative policy definitions of certain crimes.